mikadosoftware/devmanual/docs/chapters/manual/sqlite-install-bug.rst

+:manual
 Installing Sqlite in a venv
 ===========================

 Seems to be painful - best answer so far seems to be to link or mv.

 So we build sqlite database as usual in local.